Helsinki to Tallinn Trip: Practical Tips

 To see things outside Tallinn, more time is needed.
 Luckily, Tallinn has many affordable hotels.

-Viking Village is an educational park where you can enjoy fresh nature while learning Viking history.
+Viking Village is an educational park where you can enjoy untouched nature while learning Viking history.
 The village suits the whole family as parents love the delicious food with drinks and children may try challenges and adventures.
 The Viking Village offers inclusive memories inspired by a distant era.
 Because you will spend a lot of time outside, this spot is the best to be visited on a sunny day in the summer.
 We visited Viking Village in August 2021 and the food was amazing.
 We also liked the atmosphere that wandering animals create.

 Entrance to the Viking Village is almost free.
 You need to pay for activities and food.
 It is also possible to stay overnight in the village.